Tell Me There's a Heaven

-"Tell Me There's a Heaven" is a song by British singer-songwriter Chris Rea, released in 1990 as the third single from his tenth studio album The Road to Hell (1989).
+"Tell Me There's a Heaven" is a song by British singer-songwriter Chris Rea, released on 29 January 1990 as the third single from his tenth studio album, The Road to Hell (1989).
 It was written by Rea and produced by Rea and Jon Kelly.
 "Tell Me There's a Heaven" reached No. 24 in the UK Singles Chart and remained in the Top 100 for six weeks.

 In 1994, the single was re-issued from Rea's compilation album The Best of Chris Rea.
 It re-charted at No. 70 in the UK in December 1994.
 Another re-issue in 2000 saw the song peak at No. 11 on the Ö3 Austria Top 40 chart.

 Background

 Rea was inspired to write "Tell Me There's a Heaven" after his daughter Josie saw footage of a riot in South Africa on the news, which showed "this horrible thing of throwing lighted tyres over people" (necklacing) and "one guy burning to death".
 Rea recalled to Peter Doggett in 2019: "Joan's [Rea's wife] dad was saying he didn't know what to say to Josie about what she'd seen, so he just said, 'That man has gone to heaven'.
 And that's how songs happen.
 I went up to see her and she was safely asleep, so I looked out the window and said to myself, 'Grandad told you there's a heaven, I'd like someone to tell me there's a heaven, too.'"

-In 1992, the song was used as the soundtrack to a PIF for the NSPCC, juxtaposed with excuses made by child abusers and descriptions of injuries from coroner reports.
+In 1992, the song, with references to child abuse in its lyrics, was used as the soundtrack to a PIF for the NSPCC, juxtaposed with excuses made by child abusers and descriptions of injuries from coroner reports, indicating that some children had died.